mmikowski/powercss/README.md

 ```

 ## Regression tests
-Regression tests are found under the `test` directory.
-You may
-run using the `npm`, like so:
+We may run using the `npm`, like so:

 ```bash
 cd node_modules/powercss;